Principal, Consumer Fraud Section Head

 Dee is from Homewood, Ala., where he met his wife, the former Sandra Turnblad, while attending Homewood High School.
 The two later married after they both graduated from college.
 Sandra and Dee have four children, two girls and two boys.
 They are active members of The Holy Spirit Catholic Church in Montgomery.
 The Roman Catholic Church has honored Dee and Sandra by inducting them into the Equestrian order of the Holy Sepulchre of Jerusalem.
 The Order is responsible for promoting Christianity within the Middle East and protecting the holy shrines in that region of the world.
 Dee was recently promoted to Lt.
 Col. of that charitable organization.

 Dee is also a volunteer for the Montgomery County YMCA and he has coached several sports teams.
 He has regularly raised funds for the Boy Scouts of America, Father Walters Home for the needy, Montgomery Catholic Schools, Catholic Social Services and several other charitable organizations.
-Dee has also been appointed by Dean John Carroll of the Cumberland School of Law, Samford University, to serve on the Advisory Board of the law school in an effort to promote and preserve Cumberland's commitment to "seek wisdom to temper justice with compassion."
-The members of the Cumberland Advisory Board recently elected Dee to serve as its President for the year 2011-2012 term.
+Dee was appointed by Dean John Carroll of the Cumberland School of Law, Samford University, to serve on the Advisory Board of the law school in an effort to promote and preserve Cumberland's commitment to "seek wisdom to temper justice with compassion."
+He is Past President of the Advisory Board.

 Dee credits his success to his faith: “My daily goal is to serve the Lord by giving generous love to my family and hard work to our clients, in that order.
 Life is a constant balancing act, but if we know the priorities of the Lord first, then our families and our work third, we can achieve anything in life we seek.”